Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Dallas is 4-2 overall, and 4-2 against the spread, at home.

-- The Cowboys are winless ATS (0-1) as 10-point favorites or greater at home.
+- The Cowboys are winless ATS (0-1) as 9.5-point favorites or greater at home.

 - Dallas has hit the over in four of six games at home this year.

-- Washington is 3-4 against the spread, and 3-4 overall, on the road.
+- This season in away games, Washington is 3-4 against the spread and 3-4 overall.

 - In seven road games this season, Washington has gone over the total four times.